Time inhomogeneous Generalized Mehler Semigroups: Introduction

-for all \(t\geq s\), \(x\in \H\).
+for all \(t\geq s\).

-The aim of the present paper is to adopt the axiomatic approach from \cite{BRS96} to study this kind of non-autonomous processes through its semigroup \eqref{2GMehlerSemigroup0}.
-Complementing the analytic study in this work, the more probabilistic paper (see \cite{Ouyang09f}) containing a detailed study of non-autonomous Ornstein-Uhlenbeck processes \eqref{NonAutoOUprocess} driven by an additive process is in preparation.
-For the present paper, we consider an abstract form of \eqref{2GMehlerSemigroup0} given by the following non-time-homogeneous version of the generalized Mehler semigroup \eqref{GMehlerSemigroup}:
+The aim of the present paper is to adopt the axiomatic approach as in \cite{BRS96} to study this non-autonomous process through its transition semigroup \eqref{2GMehlerSemigroup0}.
+That is, we shall consider the abstract form of \eqref{2GMehlerSemigroup0} which is the time inhomogeneous version of the generalized Mehler semigroup \eqref{GMehlerSemigroup}: